neeraja1504/neeraja1504/README.md

-### Hi there 👋 I am Neeraja Kirtane!
+Hi there 👋 I am Neeraja Kirtane!

-- I am a second-year MSCS student at UIUC, fortunate to be advised by Prof. Hao Peng and Prof. Dilek Hakkani-Tur.
-My work till now has been focussed on how can we effectively detect and mitigate misbehaviour in models.
+I am an AI/ML Research Engineer at MathGPT.ai and a research collaborator with Prof. Kuan-Hao Huang (Texas A&M University).
+I recently completed my MS in Computer Science at UIUC, where I worked with Prof. Hao Peng and Prof. Dilek Hakkani-Tür.

-- Currently, I am working on how to balance the tradeoff between safety and utility in models.
+My research interests lie in mechanistic interpretability, multilingual reasoning, and robustness in LLMs, with a focus on understanding internal model representations and improving model reliability.

-- I am actively looking for full-time ML positions in the industry/academic labs.
-If you feel I am a right fit please contact me!
+I am actively looking for full-time ML/AI research roles in industry or PhD positions in academic labs.
+If my background aligns with what you're looking for, I’d love to connect!

-- 📫 You can reach out to me on: kirtane[dot]neeraja[at]gmail[dot]com
+📫 Reach me at: kirtane.neeraja@gmail.com

 <!--